JasonYao/Large-Scale-Final-Project-Lost-and-Found-Recovery-Service/README.md

 - If the object is lost & recovered, QR code can be scanned

-	- application will be notified of event & who recovering party was
+	- Application will be notified of event & who recovering party was

-	- Application will coordinate return of the lost item (simulated)
+	- Application will co-ordinate return of the lost item (simulated)

 ## Goals

-Our final project in CSCI-UA 480 Large Scalability, in which our goals are to:

 - Create a full-fledged scalable web application